-Those we spoke to generally said that once Plutus explained its business model, it sounded plausible in the context of other companies that make money with referrals and online advertising.
+Those we spoke to generally said that once Plutus explained its business model, it sounded plausible at a time when businesses can seemingly thrive by funnelling referrals to insurance companies, affiliate marketing or providing data to enhance online advertising.
 That Plutus offered a no-nonsense service, delivered by pleasant and responsive people, completed the picture of a dare-we-say-it disruptive business that looked to have found a way to shake up Australia's payroll industry.

 The view from inside Plutus

-Staff were told similar stories.
+Staff were told similar stories of Plutus' clever methods of making money.
 The company's executives told Tim Munk, formerly Plutus' general manager of contractor care, that commissions from financial services partners were one revenue stream.
-He was also told that Plutus had found a clever way to manage its cash flow so that it would receive wages owed to its clients and lend that money on the short-term money market at very high interest rates.
+He was also told that Plutus had found a cunning way to manage its cash flow so that it would receive wages owed to its clients and lend that money on the short-term money market at very high interest rates.
 Plutus would get that money back before it was due to make payments to contractors.

 Short-term lending of this sort is not unusual: plenty of companies hit cash flow crunches and specialist lenders are eager to help.
 To Munk and other staff Plutus looked clever and credible.

-Recruitment companies liked the story too, because Plutus was paying them referral fees.
+Recruitment companies liked the story too, because Plutus paid them referral fees.
 Even recruiters that had their own payroll services organisations sent people Plutus' way.